supercamel/SpinoDB/README.md

 ### Design

 A SpinoDB contains 'collections'.
-A collection is roughly analogous to a table in an SQL database, except that instead of containing one dimensional rows, each entry in a collection contains a JSON document.
+A collection is roughly analogous to a table in an SQL database, except that instead of containing one dimensional rows, each entry in a collection contains a JSON document / Javascript object.
 The documents are not required to be consistent.

-Documents are JSON strings.
-To convert to/from Javascript objects you must use JSON.stringify() and JSON.parse().

 ### Example